Fk-Ftw/windows-activator/README.md

-# windows-activator
+## Windows-Activator

-This repository contains a way that can activate Windows 10 and Windows 11 in one click!
+- This repository contains a way that can activate Windows 10 and Windows 11 in one click!

+## Usage
-1- **Just Download & Run The File**
+- Just Download & Run The File
-2- **Follow The Steps:)**
+- Follow The Steps:)